Black lounge suit

 The black lounge suit (UK), stroller (U.S.), or Stresemann (Continental Europe), is a men's day attire semi-formal intermediate of a formal morning dress and an informal lounge suit; comprising grey striped or checked formal trousers, but distinguished by a conventional-length lounge jacket, single- or double-breasted in black, midnight blue or grey.
 This makes it largely identical to the formal morning dress from which it is derived, only having exchanged the morning coat with a suit jacket, yet with equivalent options otherwise, such as necktie or bowtie for neckwear, a waistcoat (typically black, grey, or buff), French cuffs dress shirt of optional collar type, and black dress shoes or dress boots.
 The correct hat would be a semi-formal homburg, bowler, or boater hat.
 Just as morning dress is considered the formal daytime equivalent of formal evening attire dress coat i e. white tie, so the stroller is considered the semi-formal daytime equivalent of the semi-formal evening attire dinner jacket, i.e. black tie (also called tuxedo).
 Unlike other dress codes, there is no clear equivalent for women, though typical morning dress and cocktail dress have both been identified as alternatives.

-Wearing black lounge suit the traditional way with formal trousers largely fell out of use following the counterculture of the 1960s, although its practice has still been observed occasionally ever since.
+Wearing a black lounge suit the traditional way with formal trousers largely fell out of use following the counterculture of the 1960s, although its practice has still been observed occasionally ever since.

-For a semi-formal wedding day attire, the groom may dress in a dark-grey suit jacket with a dove-grey or buff waistcoat and optionally a wedding tie.
-For a semi-formal funeral day attire, the mourner may wear a matching black jacket and waistcoat presumably with black necktie.
+For semi-formal wedding day attire, the groom may dress in a dark-grey suit jacket with a dove-grey or buff waistcoat and optionally a wedding tie.
+For a semi-formal funeral day attire, the mourner may wear a matching black jacket and waistcoat presumably with a black necktie.

 Name

-In British English it is called black lounge suit.
+In British English, it is called a black lounge suit.
 Since black was reserved for formal wear, it was unknown as a colour for lounge suits, so the term was unambiguous.
-It has also been referred to as Marlborough suit in the U.K.
+It has also been referred to as a Marlborough suit in the UK.

-In American English the style is referred to as stroller suit, club coat or sack coat.
+In American English the style is referred to as a stroller suit, club coat or sack coat.

-Around continental Europe, the style is often called a Stresemann after the German chancellor Gustav Stresemann (1878–1929) of the Weimar Republic, who wore the style as an alternative to morning coat.
+Around continental Europe, the style is often called a Stresemann after the German chancellor Gustav Stresemann (1878–1929) of the Weimar Republic, who wore the style as an alternative to the morning coat.
 In German it is also known as Bonner Anzug (English: "Bonn suit") after the capital of post World War II Western Germany.

-It is also known as director's suit from the term inside director (especially in Japan), or citydress.
+It is also known as a director's suit from the term inside director (especially in Japan), or citydress.